Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Drow House Captain (MPMM).md

 aliases: ["Drow House Captain"]
 ---
 # Drow House Captain
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-101, Mordenkainen's Tome of Foes p.
-184*
+101*

 > [!quote]- A quote from Tasha
 >